suncoast-devs/handbook/lessons/js-intro/control-flow.md

 ```

 The program first looks for a `case` clause with a label matching the value of
-expression and then transfers control to that clause, executing the associated
+the expression and then transfers control to that clause, executing the
-statements.
-If no matching label is found, the program looks for the optional
-`default` clause, and if found, transfers control to that clause, executing the
 associated statements.
+If no matching label is found, the program looks for the
+optional `default` clause, and if found, transfers control to that clause,
-If no `default` clause is found, the program continues
+executing the associated statements.
+If no `default` clause is found, the
-execution at the statement following the end of switch.
-By convention, the
+program continues execution at the statement following the end of the switch.
+By
-default clause is the last clause, but it does not need to be so.
+convention, the default clause is the last clause, but it does not need to be
+so.

 The optional `break` statement associated with each case clause ensures that the
-program breaks out of switch once the matched statement is executed and
+program breaks out of the switch once the matched statement is executed and
-continues execution at the statement following switch.
-If `break` is omitted,
+continues execution at the statement following the switch.
+If `break` is
-the program continues execution at the next statement in the switch statement.
+omitted, the program continues execution at the next statement in the switch

-Example In the following example, if fruittype evaluates to "Bananas", the
-program matches the value with case "Bananas" and executes the associated
 statement.

+In the following example, if fruittype evaluates to "Bananas", the program
+matches the value with case "Bananas" and executes the associated statement.
-When break is encountered, the program terminates switch and executes
+When break is encountered, the program terminates the switch and executes the
-the statement following switch.
+statement following the switch.
 If break were omitted, the statement for case
 "Cherries" would also be executed.

 ```typescript